 5 – Throwing a ball back and forth in different directions (high, low, left, right)

-Fun visual tracking activities include:
+Fun visual tracking activities for primary school aged children include:

 * Throwing a soft ball at different sight word flashcards on the wall

 * Jumping in to large chalk drawn shapes on the concrete

 * Tapping a hanging ball or balloon from the ceiling with a pool noodle